uagc-it-readiness/front-end-development-course-info/Assessments/Assessment1/ReadMe.md

     - Add 20 pixels of spacing inside of it
     - Remove the underline
     - Show an underline when hovered over
-    - set their display property to inline-block.
+    - Make them display in a single line.

 ## Part 4 - Article
 Replace elements with HTML5 elements if you see fit.